 Aberavon Sands (Port Talbot beach)

 Wide beach with a promenande.
+On the far side of the steel plant.
 Not on this walk

 The Severn Estuary has the second highest tidal range in the world (after the Bay of Fundy), with typically, a 30 foot (10 metre) difference between high and low tide.